 We live in a world where printers are cheaper to buy than ink itself.
 This doesn’t make a whole lot of sense, nor does many fragments of our global economy.
 The UK annually exports 24,000 tonnes of beef and imports 60,000 tonnes.
 Whilst America on average annually imports 3.01 billion pounds and exports almost the same amount at 2.89 billion pounds.
-We even send apples from Spain to China just to be polished, and then fly them back again.
+We even send apples from South Africa to England just to be polished, and then fly them back again to be consumed.
 Transporting a specific product all over the world whilst importing that exact product from all over the world seems ridiculous and reckless, which it is.
 It is this aspect of the global economy which contributes to the overall amount of carbon released into our atmosphere.
 Which is roughly 400 Hiroshima atomic bombs going off every single day.

 Its about time we slowed down globalisation and began to criticise all the problems it has created.
 Yes, it has done the most amazing things.
 Globalisation has increased the production of goods and services.
 Especially since capitalism introduced itself to the world in England in 1834.
 As of 2019, poverty is at an all time low, living standards have never been better and people are living longer and happier lives.

 But it is coming at the expense of our environment.
 And ever since the invention of the internet in 1991, economic globalisation has become more and more rapid.
 Economic globalization can be defined as to how countries are coming together as one big global economy, making international trade easier.
 Yet, all of this transportation is reliant on carbon.